Usage-Based Insurance Explained: How Telematics Can Lower Your Car Insurance

 Progressive Snapshot

-Progressive's Snapshot program is one of the most widely used UBI programs in the country.
-In 2025–2026, drivers receive an average sign-up discount of $164–$169 for the initial six months, with potential annual savings of around $322 at renewal for safe drivers.
+Progressive's Snapshot program is one of the most widely used UBI programs in the country, with over $1.2 billion in total discounts paid to policyholders.
+Drivers receive an average sign-up discount of $164–$169 for the initial monitoring period, with potential annual savings of around $322 at renewal for safe drivers.
 However, approximately 20% of participants may see rate increases based on risky driving data.
 The program is available in all states except California, with no sign-up discount in Hawaii and North Carolina.

 State Farm Drive Safe & Save

-Drive Safe & Save uses either a smartphone app or plug-in device to track acceleration, braking, speed, time of day, and total mileage.
-The program emphasizes positive reinforcement rather than penalties for occasional risky behaviors.
+Drive Safe & Save uses smartphone tracking of acceleration, braking, speed, time of day, and total mileage.
+The program emphasizes positive reinforcement rather than penalties for occasional risky behaviors, with a 90-day initial evaluation window.

 Allstate Drivewise

-Allstate Drivewise rewards safe driving habits through app-based monitoring and offers personalized rates with potential savings up to 30%.
+Allstate Drivewise rewards safe driving habits through app-based monitoring and offers potential savings up to 30%.
 Drivewise is available in all states except California.
-However, note that the Texas Attorney General filed a lawsuit in January 2025 against Allstate and its telematics subsidiary Arity, alleging data was collected and sold from 45+ million Americans without proper consent.
+However, a Chicago federal court ruled in March 2026 to allow a class-action lawsuit to proceed against Allstate and its telematics subsidiary Arity, alleging that driving data was collected and sold from 45+ million Americans without proper consent — invoking the Federal Wiretap Act and Fair Credit Reporting Act.
+The Texas AG also filed a related suit in January 2025.
 Consumers should review Allstate's current privacy policy carefully before enrolling.
+See our telematics privacy concerns guide for a full breakdown.

 Geico DriveEasy

 Geico's DriveEasy program uses smartphone technology to monitor driving behavior nationwide.
-Safe drivers can earn significant discounts, though rates may increase for risky driving patterns.
+Safe drivers can earn discounts, though rates may increase for risky driving patterns.
 The app provides real-time feedback and coaching, and evaluates smooth driving, phone usage, speed, and cornering.
+Geico DriveEasy pairs especially well with Geico's standalone good driver discount, offering strong combined savings for clean-record drivers.

 Potential Savings with Usage-Based Insurance

-Most drivers save between 10–30% on their premiums through usage-based insurance programs.
+Most drivers save between 10–40% on their premiums through usage-based insurance programs.
 Safe, low-mileage drivers often see the highest discounts, potentially saving hundreds of dollars annually.
 Actual savings depend on your driving habits, annual mileage, insurer, and state.
-Explore car insurance discounts to stack additional savings on top of your UBI discount.

 Who Benefits Most from UBI?

 Safe Drivers: Those with smooth braking, controlled acceleration, and adherence to speed limits maximize their savings regardless of mileage.
-Young adults who practice safe habits can overcome age-related penalties — learn more in our car insurance for young adults guide.
+Learn more about car insurance industry trends in 2026 and how telematics fits into the bigger picture.

-Low-Mileage Drivers: Remote workers, retirees, or anyone driving well below the national average of 13,500 miles annually see substantial discounts, especially with pay-per-mile programs.
+Low-Mileage Drivers: Remote workers, retirees, or anyone driving well below the national average of 13,473 miles annually see substantial discounts, especially with pay-per-mile programs.
+Learn how annual mileage affects your rates with our dedicated guide.

 Defensive Drivers: Those who avoid late-night driving and high-risk behaviors benefit from behavior-based discounts.
 Drivers who limit trips between midnight and 4 AM often receive the highest behavior scores.

 EV Owners: Electric vehicles increasingly come with factory-embedded telematics, making UBI enrollment seamless.
-Check out electric vehicle insurance costs to learn how EV drivers can combine telematics savings with green vehicle discounts.
+Explore how OEM insurance programs are changing as connected car data becomes central to pricing.

 Privacy Concerns and Data Usage in 2026

-While usage-based insurance offers savings, it carries significant privacy considerations that have come to a head in 2025–2026.
-Recent high-profile lawsuits and regulatory actions have reshaped the landscape of telematics data sharing.
+While usage-based insurance offers real savings, it carries significant privacy considerations that have come to a head throughout 2025 and into 2026.
+Recent high-profile lawsuits and federal regulatory actions have reshaped the landscape of telematics data sharing — and raised important questions every consumer should ask before enrolling.

 Major 2025–2026 Privacy Developments